tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"id":159,
 		"fun_introduce":"Cloud Database’s backup can perform synchronization regarding the real-time backup in different places", "product_name":"JCS for  MySQL",
-		"fun_name":"Cross-regional backup can be synchronized"
+		"fun_name":"JCS for  MySQL Cross-regional backup can be synchronized" },
-	},
 	{
 		"product_type":"Cloud Security",